 4 Takeaways From The South Carolina Democratic Debate

 The Democrats debated for the 10th time Tuesday night and it was a bit of a mess.
-There was shouting; there was overtalk; there were lots of attacks.
+There was shouting.
+There was overtalk.
+There were lots of attacks.

 So what to make of that muddle?
 Here are four takeaways that emerged as the dust settled.